skip to content

 Guidelines on Sustainable Business Travel

-The University has adopted Guidelines for staff and students on minimising the environmental impact of their business travel.
+The University Council have approved the adoption of the Guidelines to advise staff and students on expectations and to support decision making to minimise the environmental impact of business travel.
 The Guidelines were developed under the oversight of the Environmental Sustainability Strategy Committee and informed by a consultation with staff and students between August and October 2021.
-Read the full Guidelines here

 Please note that the Guidelines do not intend to limit all business travel.
 Furthermore, they recognise that some considerations may require deviation from the recommendations, such as individual safety, disability, health conditions, or inappropriately long journeys.